felipewom/vite-react-ts-shadcnui/README.md

 ## Acknowledgments:

-We would like to express our gratitude to the Vite, React, TypeScript, and ShadcnUI communities for their outstanding work and contributions, which have made this project possible.

-Get ready to embark on a journey of modern web development with Vite React TypeScript ShadcnUI!
-Start building incredible web applications today!
+I would like to express my gratitude to anyone who has contributed to this project.
+Your support and feedback are greatly appreciated!